Trinity (comic book): Trinity (first series)

-Morgaine's plans consist of sealing the major world-shifting rifts to drain their power; the team who first reaches the rifts and seals them leaves with the acquired power, assuming the power of three cards.
-The JSI loses the first rift to Lady Shiva, Zoom and Polaris in London, but as Charity proves she can sense the readings Tarot is doing for the Dark Trinity, the Tomorrow Woman, Flash and Green Arrow manage to drain the energy of the following rift in Brazil.
-Meanwhile, the Friends (Alfred's group) hear a story from the Pilgrims as to how Atmahn, the Night Judge (the god-like form of Batman within the Egg) once rescued a child whose family had been killed, empowering him to fight back criminals, giving him the name of Rabat of the Golden Wing.
-Those who had rejected the order the Judge brought had formed the Laughing Chaos, and it beat Rabat to death.
+Meanwhile, Tomorrow Woman inadvertently creates rifts that threaten to destroy Earth.
+Morgaine plans to drain their power, but the Justice League stops her.
+Meanwhile, the Friends (Alfred's group) hear a story from the Pilgrims as to how Atmahn the Night Judge once rescued a child whose family had been killed, who became known as Rabat.
+Those who had rejected the order the Judge brought had formed the Laughing Chaos, who beat Rabat to death.
 The Friends realize it is a retelling of Jason Todd's death at the Joker's hands.

 Major Arcana

 To usurp the Trinity's power, the Dark Trinity form a coalition of villains according to the Major Arcana.
 The Justice Society International follows suit by combining forces with Barry Allen's underground organization of heroes to oppose them.